 Here, we explore what might be on the Chancellor’s radar – though it is worth emphasising that, for now, these remain just speculation rather than confirmed policy changes.
-We also have a Budget media feed below with the latest press snippets covering Budget news.
+We also have a Budget press feed below with the latest press snippets covering Budget news.

 The economic backdrop